 Mistake #3: Not exploring available financing options

 Did you know that conventional bank loans aren’t the only source of funding?
 If you think you’re restricted to traditional business loans, think again.
 Equipment financing, invoice financing, merchant cash advances, or even the use of credit cards may be viable solutions that can help you obtain the capital you need to get your vision off the ground.
+Small personal loans might also be a quick option.

 Pro-tip: Don’t wait until that absolutely last minute to figure out where you’ll source your funding.
 Start weighing your options and researching the funding available to your business ahead of time.